TRADITION AND TRANSITION:

-2014 STATEWIDE PRESERVATION CONFERENCE IN NORMAN
+OKLAHOMA'S 27TH ANNUAL STATEWIDE PRESERVATION CONFERENCE

-The three courses of study include:
+The three concurrent tracks of sessions include: